-Developer Sergio Pino’s death by suicide on Tuesday — as federal agents descended on his home to arrest him — makes his estranded wife, Tatiana Pino, the sole owner of their development firm, Century Homebuilders Group, according to her attorney.
+Developer Sergio Pino’s death by suicide on Tuesday — as federal agents descended on his home to arrest him — makes his estranged wife, Tatiana Pino, the sole owner of their development firm, Century Homebuilders Group, according to her attorney.

 And just one day after Sergio’s death, his brother submitted a will, kicking off the probate process tied to the distribution of Sergio Pino’s assets.

 On Tuesday morning, FBI agents arrived at Sergio’s waterfront Coral Gables estate to execute a search warrant and arrest Sergio Pino.
-Agents found him dead from a self-inflicted gunshot wound
+Agents found him dead from a self-inflicted gunshot wound.

 Federal investigators said that Pino orchestrated at least two murder-for-hire plots to try to have his estranged wife killed because she wanted half of their life estate, valued at up to $360 million during their divorce proceedings.
 Sergio Pino had offered her $20 million, according to July 17 criminal complaints against two men charged in the murder-for-hire plot.